NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/common/parameters-def.md

    Specifies the amount of time each setpoint value holds.

 6. Measurement Time-out:
-   Configure this parameter in case of timeout error given by efficiency measurement.
-It will be good practice configure this control with more time around 100s when number of sweep step is more than 251.
+   Specifies the duration of time in which a measurement must be completed.
+A measurement will be aborted if the measurement time-out duration has been reached before the measurement is complete.
+In the case of a timeout error, it is recommended to increase this parameter.
+For a sweep with more than 250 steps, the recommended Measurement Time-out is 100 seconds.

 ## Source configuration